Infrastructure-generator/Modules/README.md

 For instance specific configuration have a look at `cloud-init.yml` and configure it for your own need.
 You can find more information about cloud-init [here](https://cloudinit.readthedocs.io/en/latest/index.html).
 Make sure you change `ssh_import_id` parameter, otherwise I can potentially access you VM, if accesible.

+### cloud-init

+Both admin public key and password-based authentication is enabled.
+To replace the value of hashed_passwrd, generate a password yourself using e.g.:

+	mkpasswd --method=SHA-512

 ## Run

 Once you have Terraform installed, have a look at `config.example.tfvars` to see how you can deploy different VMs and then run: